L15t3Nr/L15t3NR.github.io/_posts/2023-10-13-Corrupted-Image.md

 This post is a walkthrough of how to manually recover location data from an image using a hex editor (HxD) and some **basic** math.
 I will provide two methods for doing this.

-I've provided a text file with the image data so that you can follow along.
-I chose to make it a text file to prevent any loss of the EXIF data during upload/download between locations.

 I will be using an intentionally corrupted image that I created.
 ![Corrupted Image](Corrupted-img-2.jpg)